ALEX STRADA

 Defending Our Bodily Autonomy in a Broken System: Reproductive Justice, Self-Defense and Community Care

-Public workshop with Tali Keren, Deena Hadhoud of Malikah, and CUNY Law Professor Cindy SooHoo
+With Tali Keren, Deena Hadhoud of Malikah, and CUNY Law Professor Cindy SooHoo

 Queens Museum